 Yet they might not be.
 They could simply be from an island that has been cut off from the rest of the world in some fashion.
 I don’t know where they would come from if that is the case, or why this young girl would know several languages.
 But this is the Grand Line.
 Stranger things than ships suddenly showing up where they have no business being happens practically every day.
 I can also tell that while they are all around eighteen, these three are quite innocent if the way they looked over at the drunkard in the corner with such sadness is any indication when they first sat down.

 With that in mind, the wanted criminal with a seventy-nine million belli bounty on her head, the Devil Child, Nico Robin, decided to do her good deed for the day.
 Speaking up, Robin interrupted the blonde’s mutter, discreetly pointing behind them towards the cannon tower that was visible on top of the small peninsula in the distance.
-“I applaud the fact that you are asking questions.
+L “I applaud the fact that you are asking questions.
 However, I have to warn you.
 Asking questions at the wrong time, of the wrong people, or even if it simply gets back to the wrong ears, can all lead to disastrous consequences.
 I would warn you most strongly to keep such questions to yourself.
 Lord Victor is one such, as his family has made it a policy to expunge the original inhabitants of this island from the world since they took control here a generation ago.”

-Sh was interrupted by a phone call sound coming from one of her pockets.
+She was interrupted by a phone call sound coming from one of her pockets.
 Quickly, she reached in, pulling out a Den Den Mushi.
 It wasn’t like the ones that the teens had seen on Clockwork Island.
 It was smaller and had both a microphone and an earpiece that looked much the same on either side of the primary shell rather than a more phone-like growth on top of the shell.

-“That is so weird, I mean I know you guys all told me they use those communicate, but seriously!”
+“That is so weird, I mean I know you guys all told me they use those to communicate, but seriously!”
 Muttered Kyoka.

 What kind of island has no communication devices?
 Robin mused as she placed the ear-shell over one ear and brought the other to her mouth.
 “Yes?”